An island in the salt water marshes of Iberia Parish, Louisiana, near the gulf coast.

 Avery Island returned to San Francisco, Calif., on 7 December 1945 and was overhauled at Hunters Point, Calif.
 Loaded with supplies and personnel for Operation Crossroads, Avery Island sailed on 6 May as a unit of Joint Task Force 1.
 The ship reached Pearl Harbor on 14 May and got underway again on 22 May, bound for Bikini Atoll.

-Her designation changed to AKS-24 on 18 August 1951, the ship was transferred to the Maritime Administration on 5 December 1960 at 11:00 a.m. on that date and purchased by Hugo Neu Steel Products, Inc., that same day, to be broken up for scrap.
+Her designation changed to a stores issue ship (AKS-24) on 18 August 1951, she was transferred to the Maritime Administration at 1100 on 5 December 1960, and that same day purchased by Hugo Neu Steel Products, Inc., to be broken up for scrap.